 He is married with three adult children—one daughter and two sons.

-David Thodey is Chief Executive Officer of Australia’s largest telecommunications and media company, Telstra.
+David Thodey is Chief Executive Officer and Executive Director of Australia’s largest telecommunications company, Telstra.

-Born in Perth, David studied at Victoria University in New Zealand – attaining a Bachelor of Arts in Anthropology and English.
+Born in Perth, David studied at Victoria University in New Zealand where he attained a Bachelor of Arts in Anthropology and English.
 He also attended the Kellogg Post-Graduate School General Management Program at Northwestern University in Chicago.

 A passionate technologist and advocate for corporate responsibility, David started out as a systems engineer at IBM before rising to become CEO of IBM Australia/New Zealand.